-To help students prepare for their arrival to Schulich and Toronto, Pre-Arrival Webinars will take place prior to the start of the term.
-Topics include arrival documents for your study permit and other necessities to bring, where to shop for groceries and items for your apartment, getting in touch with other students and much more.
+To help students prepare for their arrival to Schulich and Toronto, Pre-Arrival Webinars are held prior to the start of term.
+These webinars will help familiarize students with the process of arriving in Canada, including required immigration documents, transiting from the airport, finding housing, shopping for essentials, and connecting with other students.
 Staff and students will be available to provide advice and answer questions.

-Orientation Services
+Orientation Programming